cheatcode/joystick/README.md

 Any public-facing, static assets for your application like your `favicon.ico` file or your app's logo.
 All files in this folder are mapped to the root `/` URL in your application (e.g., `/public/favicon.ico` would map to `http://localhost:2600/favicon.ico` in development).

+## /private

+Any private assets that you _do not_ want to expose to the public (e.g., a `.pem` file).
+This folder is only accessible on the server.

 ### /ui

 This folder contains all of the Joystick components for your app.
 Components are organized into subfolders depending on their role in your UI: